 - Featured Image.
 Here you can assign a featured image to a post.
 It will be visible at the very top of the post (image location can be different depending on theme).

-Add New page section has identical WYSIWYG text editor just like the Posts section has.
+Add New page section has identical block editor just like the Posts section has.
 Thus, the process of text input and formatting is the same.

 - Google XML Sitemaps.
 This plugin will automatically generate XML site maps for better search engine optimization.
 It’s easy to use and update it regularly.